ARLunan/MockTurtleBotC1-Robot/README.md

 Note that if your Remote Desktop Machine is an "aarch64" such as a MAC M1, as it installs the -base, you must manually run an additional script "~/sudo apt install ros-humble-desktop to add the necessary packages to upgrade the install to a "Desktop" (e.g. rviz, teleop, joy, rqt)

 While not essential the following Ubuntu packages can be helpful in running and trouble-shotting your Robot & Desktop computers.
-All install with "~/sudo apt install" openssh-server, avahi-daemon, htop,
+Install these ubuntu paclages with with "~/sudo apt install" openssh-server, avahi-daemon, htop, nload .

 From the Ubuntu home directory, *~/git clone https://github.com/linorobot/ros2me* , then run **~/ ./install**